 Graduate Speaker Series

 The Graduate Speaker Series is a monthly event held at Grad Room.
-It invites graduate students from all departments of the University of Toronto to discuss their research and ideas in an environment that encourages interdisciplinary learning and intellectual dialogue.
+Graduate students from all departments of the University of Toronto are invited to discuss their research and ideas in an environment that encourages interdisciplinary learning and intellectual dialogue.

 Every month, Grad Room selects a topic and invites two graduate students to come and present their ideas, their hypotheses and research to a general audience of graduate students.
 We hope that students will be able to learn about the research in academic disciplines other than their own, and that these discoveries may open doors for interdisciplinary learning and collaborations.
-For the presenters, it is a great opportunity for improving presentation skills and sharing research in non-technical terms.
+For the presenters, it is a great opportunity to improve presentation skills and share research in non-technical terms.

 … So come to the Grad Room and let’s talk!